-THE ave you ever wondered if the pipe you are using in that hydronic heating system is the right size?
+ave you ever wondered if the pipe you are using in that hydronic heating system is the right size?
 What I mean is, is it the right size for a specific flow rate?
-Ever wondered how you calculate the gallons per minute (GPM) for that heat loss?
+Ever wondered how you calculate the GPM for that heat loss?
 The answers to these questions are very important because they will help determine the proper circulator for the heating system.

-To find these answers, you have several options: you can use some math formulas that were established years ago; you can look up the various charts relating to flow rate in GPM and pressure drop based upon pipe sizes; or you can use Bell & Gossett's System Syzer.
+To find these answers, you have several options; you can use some math formulas that were established years ago, you can look up the various charts relating to flow rate in gallons per minute and pressure drop based upon pipe sizes or you can use Bell & Gossett's System Syzer.

 The System Syzer was developed by an engineer from Bell & Gossett named Gil Carlson.
+Perhaps you have heard his name before.
 He was considered the "Father of Modern Hydronics" because his name has been associated with things hydronic.
-He promoted the concept of "pumping away" and the "point of no pressure change."
+He promoted the concept of "pumping away" and the "point of no pressure change".
+He developed the circuit setter, a helpful device for balancing hot water systems, and he advocated trimming impellers to fine tune that commercial pump for its particular application.
+Don't waste energy and horsepower!

-He developed the circuit setter, a helpful device for balancing hot water systems.
-He advocated trimming impellers to fine tune a commercial pump for its particular application-don't waste energy and horsepower!
-Carlson also helped to develop and promote the pumping concept known as Primary/Secondary pumping.
-Needless to say he was deeply involved in hydronics.
+He also helped develop and promote the pumping concept known as Primary/Secondary pumping.
+Needless to say, he was deeply involved in hydronics.
 This is why he developed the System Syzer.
 He was constantly looking for charts and books for information to perform his calculations.
 To make it easier on himself, he developed this little calculator wheel.
 It contained all the information he would need to design or troubleshoot a hot water heating system.